BTS: A Comprehensive Benchmark for Tie Strength Prediction: Preliminaries

 \subsection{Tie Strength Prediction Problem Settings}

 In the tie strength prediction tasks, let the (pseudo) ground-truth tie strength label be $\mathbf{Y}\in\{0, 1\}^{n\times n\times C}$, where $C$ is the total number of discrete tie strength categories, and $\{\mathcal{E}_k\}_{k = 1}^{C}$ is the set of labeled ties with category $k$.
-Note that since tie strength is a reflection of the intensity of reciprocal relationships between users, a tie is undirected, which means there is only one tie strength between node $v_i$ and node $v_j$.
-Then:
+Given that tie strength is a reflection of the intensity of reciprocal relationships between users, a tie is undirected, which means there is only one tie strength between node $v_i$ and node $v_j$.
+Note that in this study, we only consider binary tie strength (i.e., $C=2$) where existing edges can be either strong ($S$) or weak ($W$), which is a common setting in this line of research~\cite{liu2020new}.
+Then, the weakly-supervised and unsupervised TS prediction settings can be defined as follows:

-\begin{itemize}[leftmargin=*] \item \textbf{Weakly-supervised settings}: Given a directed network \( G \) with training tie strength set $\mathbf{Y}^{\text{Tr}}$, the task aims to correctly infer the strength of ties between nodes in the $\mathbf{Y}^{\text{Test}}$. \item \textbf{Unsupervised settings}: Given a directed network \( G = \) with no training tie strength set, the task aims to correctly infer the strength of ties between nodes in the $\mathbf{Y}$. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Weakly-supervised settings}: Given a directed network \( G \) with training tie strength set $\mathbf{Y}^{\text{Tr}}$, the task aims to correctly infer the strength of ties between nodes in $\mathbf{Y}^{\text{Test}}$. \item \textbf{Unsupervised settings}: Given a directed network \( G \) with no training tie strength set, the task aims to correctly infer the strength of ties between nodes in $\mathbf{Y}$. \end{itemize}

-Note that in this study we only consider binary tie strength (i.e., $C=2$) where existing edges can be either strong ($S$) or weak ($W$), which is a common setting in this line of research~\cite{liu2020new}.